The right to buy or acquire your home

 If you have the legal right to buy your home, you will need to think about how you can afford it.
 This usually means getting a mortgage.

 The discount available for council properties under the Right to Buy scheme is usually much higher than for housing association homes under the Right to Acquire scheme.
 The government and local authorities set these discounts.

-Mortgage affordability and benefits Warning Wales does not have Right to Buy or Right to Acquire schemes
+Mortgage affordability and benefits Warning Wales and Scotland do not have Right to Buy or Right to Acquire schemes

 Council homes and the Right to Buy